arnaudin/personal-homepage-v2-material/_posts/2015-01-01-photography.markdown

 - sideproject
 image: img/post-photo-hero.jpg
 permalink: /projects/photography/
+blurb: Photography is a great creative activity on its own, and it has also impacted how I approach design work.
 ---
 As a designer and maker, I am constantly seeking inspiration from other disciplines.
 While I thoroughly enjoy the process and practicality  of photography on its own, it also has had a huge influence on how I design.